Lemon Olive Oil Cake

 Personally wouldn’t have known it was specifically olive oil based on taste alone.
 Olive oil has quite a distinct flavor in comparison to canola or vegetable oil, and I went into the cake thinking I’d be able to taste the olive oil specifically and prominently but it wasn’t like that.
 Very subtly, yes, but not distinctly.

-What Kind of Olive Oil Should I Use?
+What Kind of Olive Oil Should I Use for Baking?

 I used Trader Joe’s Premium Extra Virgin Olive Oil and while I’m sure the flavor of the cake will change depending on the exact brand and type of oil used, I recommend a quality extra-virgin olive oil here.
 Something you’d dip bread in, cook chicken in, or use in a homemade salad dressing.